EverydayCalculator

 Rent vs Buy in Las Vegas

 Is it better to rent or buy in Las Vegas?
-With a calculated monthly payment of ~$2,940, buying is currently more expensive monthly than the average rent.
-However, buying locks in your housing cost against future Nevada inflation.
+With a calculated monthly payment of ~$2,435, buying allows you to build equity.
+While specific rent comparisons vary, buying locks in your housing cost against future Nevada inflation.

 Hidden Costs: Property Taxes

 Generic calculators often get Las Vegas wrong because they underestimate taxes.
-Our Las Vegas Mortgage Calculator uses the specific Nevada property tax rate of 0.65%, which adds roughly $228/mo to your real payment.
+Our Las Vegas Mortgage Calculator uses the specific Nevada property tax rate of 0.65%, which saves roughly $158/mo to your real payment.

 First-Time Buyer Tips (FHA & PMI)